Giving Advice ESL Games, Activities and Worksheets

 Agony Aunt

-ESL Giving Advice Activity - Writing and Speaking: Writing Repsonses, Guided Discussion, Freer Practice - Group Work - Intermediate (B1) - 25 minutes
+ESL Giving Advice Activity - Writing and Speaking: Writing Responses, Guided Discussion, Freer Practice - Group Work - Intermediate (B1) - 25 minutes

 In this imaginative giving advice speaking activity, students take on the role of an agony aunt called Abby and give advice.
-First, students read a message on a card asking Abby for advice about a particular problem and write a reply.
+First, students read a message on a card asking Abby for advice about a particular problem and write a reply using the advice phrase from the question in the message.
 Next, in groups, students read and discuss all the advice given by other students for their assigned problem.
-Groups then choose the best advice and write a final response.
+Groups then choose the best advice and write a final response using the phrase.
 Finally, groups take turns reading their problem and advice to the class, who gives feedback, saying whether they agree with the advice or not.

 Agony Aunt Preview